 Safe Pets is a program designed to aid people and pets who find themselves in domestic violence situations.
-It offers free room & board for pets belonging to victims fleeing abusive situations for up to 30 days, so that they can hopefully be reunited once the victim is back on their feet.
+It offers free room & board for pets that belong to victims who are fleeing abusive situations for up to 30 days, so that they can hopefully be reunited once the victim is back on their feet.

 For more information on using this program, please contact either agency above or contact the VHS Director of Operations, Wende, at (812) 426-2563 extension 220.

-To make a donation to underwrite the costs of the Safe Pets program, visit our Donations page.
+Click here to make a donation to underwrite the costs of the Safe Pets program.

 To become a foster parent for Safe Pets animals needing housing, visit our Foster Care page.